Anxiety Treatment At Our Drug Rehab

 - Excessive worry can feel like your mind is constantly on overdrive, and your thoughts bounce from one fear to the next.
 This can often have a snowball effect where we start worrying about something small and soon after worrying about something of a grander scale.
 These concerns can seem unrealistic to others and feel very real to the person thinking about them.

-- When this snowball begins rolling, it can feel almost impossible to stop it.
+- When this snowball begins rolling, it can feel almost impossible to stop.
 You try to use coping skills, and it doesn’t feel like they are helping.

 - Your anxiety keeps you from making plans or following through with plans that you have with friends and family.